danieleagle/bind-private-dns-docker/README.md

 The files within allow for running a private DNS server using Bind inside a Docker container.
 This is based on the following [project](https://hub.docker.com/r/sameersbn/bind/) from **sameersbn**.

+Also, if you wish to setup a highly available complete CICD solution running in Azure using this solution, see [this article](https://danieleagle.com/2017/10/setting-up-a-private-cicd-solution-in-azure/).
+It contains a plethora of information that will greatly complement the text within.
+The Azure specific Bind files can be found in the [azure](./azure/) folder within this repository.

 ## Latest Changes

 Be sure to see the [change log](./CHANGELOG.md) if interested in tracking changes leading to the current release.